 Paul originally studied undergraduate physics and then medicine.
 Graduating from The Manchester Medical School 1989, he went on to study clinical academic surgery, emergency medicine and critical care at the Universities of Glasgow and Manchester in the UK, and at the Catholic University of Leuven, Belgium.

-He returned to Manchester in 1998 as MRC Clinical Training Fellow, completing his PhD supervised by Professor Rod Little at the MRC Trauma Unit in 2002, where he developed non-invasive methods to transduce and study dynamic cardio-respiratory responses to tissue injury and haemorrhage.
+As MRC PhD Clinical Training Fellow, supervised by Professor Rod Little, he developed non-invasive methods to transduce and study dynamic cardio-respiratory responses to tissue injury and haemorrhage.

-He was appointed to his current substantive clinical academic post at the University of Manchester in 2003, developing clinical services and academic practice in Critical Care Medicine as Honorary NHS Consultant at Salford Royal NHS Foundation Trust.
-He developed and provides leadership for a programme of work, funded largely by the National Institute of Health Research (NIHR), investigating and assessing the diagnostic utility of emerging molecular technologies in the setting of sterile tissue injury and severe infection.
+He was appointed to his current clinical academic post at the University of Manchester in 2003, developing clinical services and academic practice in Critical Care Medicine at the Northern Care Alliance NHS Foundation Trust (Salford Care Organisation).
+He developed and provides leadership for a programme of work, funded largely by the National Institute of Health Research (NIHR), investigating the clinical utility of emerging molecular diagnostic technologies in the setting of sterile tissue injury and severe infection.
 Funded by Innovate UK (formerly Technology Strategy Board) he has also led a programme of work developing novel technologies aimed at rapid point-of-care infection/sepsis diagnosis.

 BSc (Hons) (Physics) MB ChB (Manchester 1989), FRCS (Edinburgh 1994), PhD (Biomedical Engineering, Faculty of Medicine, Victoria University of Manchester 2002), FRCEM (London, 2002), FFICM (London 2012), FRCA (Hon, London 2019).

 NIHR CRN National Deputy Medical Director (April 2022 - present)